VazkiiMods/Botania/doc/omake.md

 stage magic and witchcraft as a jack of both trades.

-To the public, she is a world-famous stage magician, known for her stunning and electrifying performances.
+To the public, she is a world-famous stage magician, known for her stunning and captivating performances.
 You won't see tired old tricks like guessing the card in someone's hand, or pulling bunnies out of a hat from her!

 Likewise, to the magical world, she is a bit of an odd specimen, preferring to roam the